-Keep your child in the game by applying some of these simple prevention pointers:
+Keep your teen in the game by applying some of these prevention pointers:

-- Schedule your child for an annual physical evaluation before participating in sports.
+- Schedule your teen for an annual physical evaluation before participating in sports.

-- Schedule a sports motion analysis session to have your teen's mechanics analyzed.
-By using the proper technique, athletes can avoid the risk of injury and help improve performance.
+- Schedule a sports motion analysis session to have your teen’s mechanics analyzed.
+By using proper technique, athletes can lessen their risk of injury and help improve performance.

 - Encourage your athlete to warm up properly before an activity by stretching or engaging in dynamic warm-up exercises, like jogging in place.

 - Make sure training is increased gradually.
-Remember the 10 percent rule: Don’t increase training activity, weight, mileage or pace by more than 10 percent a week.
+Remember the 10% rule: Don’t increase training activity, weight, mileage or pace by more than 10% a week.

 - Have your athlete take at least one day off from organized activity each week.
 She should also take at least three months off during the year (in one-month increments) between sports.